JKDhanush/Real-Estate-Predictor/README.md

 ## Data

 The model was trained on a dataset of over 10,000 real estate listings for properties in Bangalore.
-The dataset was obtained from [Specify data source, e.g., Kaggle, a web scraping project, etc.].
+The dataset was obtained from Kaggle

 *   **Data Size:** 10,000+ entries
 *   **Key Features:** square footage, number of bedrooms, location, etc.